Star Wars: Rebel Assault: Reception and sales

 Star Wars: Rebel Assault was a commercial hit.
 LucasArts shipped 110,000 units to retailers in the game's first day, and global sales reached 400,000 units by mid-1994.
 By summer 1994, this number rose to 500,000 units.
-The game sold 1.5 million copies.
+The game sold 1 million copies.

+For Jeff Lundrigan of Game Players, the Sega CD version was a "decent-enough" product that was a great showcase of the console's capabilities, but also one of the most disappointing games of 1994.

 Computer Gaming World in February 1994 said of the DOS version that "In some ways, Rebel Assault is a breathtaking game, yet it comes up a few light sabers short in some key areas".
 While praising the graphics as "the best yet delivered in a PC action game", the reviewer complained that the story "essentially replays several scenes from the movie" even though the plot "required a knowledge of the movies to make sense of it".
 Gameplay was "an odd mix of challenging and mindless levels", with enemies attacking in the same easily memorizable patterns.
 The magazine concluded that "Rebel Assault is a gorgeous, fast-paced shooter that is a lot of fun to play.
 The problem is, the fun is too short lived" and without replay value.
 In April 1994 the magazine said that Rebel Assault "seems to have split gamers into two camps—those that absolutely love it, and those that absolutely don't", with some criticizing the "very limited and very repetitive" game play despite "incredible" graphics.
 The magazine concluded "Come to this one expecting a good show, but be sure your trigger finger knows what your eyes and ears are getting it into".

 GamePro gave the Sega CD version a negative review.
 Though they praised the music, they described the graphics as "grainy, soupy, and very pixelated" and said that the controls are poor enough to all but eliminate the fun factor in the game.
 Electronic Gaming Monthly scored it a 5.75 out of 10, commenting that the music is excellent but that the graphics suffer from an extremely limited color palette, which even interferes with the gameplay, making it difficult to tell when the player's ship is going to crash into something.